scalatheagorist/freeflowfeeds/README.md

 which means that each page has its own HTML structure and, accordingly, for the page from where you want to scrap the articles, the implementation must be done individually.

-Current magazines:
+Current magazines www.liblit.org:
 - MisesDE
 - Freiheitsfunken
 - EigentümlichFrei
 - Schweizer Monat
 - Hayek Institut AT

-www.liblit.org

-## TODOs

-- unit tests
+- Die Marktradikalen